mnit-rtmc/iris/docs/dms.md

 established.
 It consists of:
 - Physical dimensions (height, width, border, pixel pitch)
 - Pixel dimensions and style (char-, line- or full-matrix)
-- Color scheme
+- Color scheme or monochrome colors

-Each unique configuration has a default font, which can be changed by an administrator.
+Each unique configuration has a default [font], which can be changed by an administrator.

 ## Setup